Expect Copper prices to trade lower today: Angel Commodities

 Outlook

-LME Copper prices are currently trading lower by 1 percent at $5529/t.
+LME Copper prices are currently trading higher by 0.1 percent at $5489/t.
 Prices are expected to trade lower today as high inventories at both LME and Shanghai warehouses will add to supply woes.
-Also, China reported a trade surplus in April but both imports and exports fell short of expectations.
+Also, investors will cautiously await inflation numbers from China due tomorrow and G7 Meetings later this week.
 We expect MCX copper prices to trade lower today.

 For all commodities report, click here